major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

 It is detrimental for operating systems to provide, or install by default, functionality exceeding requirements or mission objectives.
 These unnecessary capabilities or services are often overlooked and therefore may remain unsecured.
-They increase the risk to the platform by providing additional attack vectors.

-Operating systems are capable of providing a wide variety of functions and services.
-Some of the functions and services, provided by default, may not be necessary to support essential organizational operations (e.g., key missions, functions).

-Examples of non-essential capabilities include, but are not limited to, games, software packages, tools, and demonstration software not related to requirements or providing a wide array of functionality not required for every mission, but which cannot be disabled.
+They increase the risk to the platform by providing additional attack vectors.\n\nOperating systems are capable of providing a wide variety of functions and services.
+Some of the functions and services, provided by default, may not be necessary to support essential organizational operations (e.g., key missions, functions).\n\nExamples of non-essential capabilities include, but are not limited to, games, software packages, tools, and demonstration software not related to requirements or providing a wide array of functionality not required for every mission, but which cannot be disabled.

 Check
 ~~~~~